Horus: Suggested influence on Christianity

 William R. Cooper's 1877 book and Acharya S's self-published 2008 book, among others, have suggested that there are many similarities between the story of Horus and the much later story of Jesus.
 This outlook remains very controversial and is disputed.

 In popular culture

 Declan Hannigan portrays Horus in the Marvel Cinematic Universe (MCU) television series Moon Knight (2022).

+In the film series Night at the Museum, a group of underworld warrior deities appear in Night at the Museum: Battle of the Smithsonian when Kahmunrah uses the combination to open the gate to the underworld and summon an army of Horus warriors.
+The warriors appear from the underworld carrying spears ready to attack and join Kahmunrah's fight to take over the world.

-Horus is a Warrior class God in the Multiplayer online battle arena game Smite with the title of "The Rightful Heir".
+Horus is a Warrior class God in the multiplayer online battle arena game Smite with the title of "The Rightful Heir".

+In the book trilogy The Kane Chronicles by Rick Riordan, main character Carter Kane hosts the spirit of Horus when he is released in the British Museum along with four other Egyptian deities.
+Horus speaks to Carter throughout the trilogy, offering him his advice and wisdom.

-In the fantasy action film Gods of Egypt Horus is portrayed Nikolaj Coster-Waldau, who also portrays Jaime Lannister in Game of Thrones.
+In the fantasy action film Gods of Egypt Horus is portrayed by Nikolaj Coster-Waldau.
 In the film, he helps out a mortal named Bek to stop his uncle Set while also trying to reclaim his throne and bring peace to Egypt.

+Horus appears in a 1980 science fiction graphic novel La Foire aux immortels written and illustrated by French cartoonist and storyteller Enki Bilal.

+Horus appears as a god that can be prayed to in 2023's Total War: Pharaoh.
+Praying to Horus increases the movement speed of the player's armies and makes them immune to attrition.